Maranoa Botanic Gardens: 1962 renovation

-Maranoa Gardens is one of the few public gardens in Victoria dedicated to Australian plants, and it is considered by many botanists to be one of the best.
-The central arboretum and lawn under trees area date from a time just after Mr Watson transferred ownership to Camberwell Council.
-Some of the older plants include an Angophora costata Smooth-barked Apple, planted in 1923 and a Stenocarpus sinuatus Queensland Firewheel Tree, planted in 1924.
+In 1962, the original Gardens were doubled in size to 2.6 ha by expanding east into Beckett Park, with the construction of the rockery as the major thrust of this expansion.
+The variegated Lophostemon confertus was planted near the Beckett Park gates.
+The temperate woodland/heathland was established in 1986.
+During 1987, the rockery area was expanded and replanted, the theme of this area being more specific to plants considered more difficult to grow in Melbourne's climate.

+Subsequent developments

 Other areas of the gardens have been developed to simulate particular plant communities.
 In the dry sclerophyll forest on the northern side are shrubs and smaller plants that grow well in dry, shady conditions.
 On the eastern side is a temperate woodland and heathland developed in 1986.
 The drainage in this area has been improved and low-growing plants such as Dampiera spp. and prostrate wattles, Acacia spp. are featured.

-The light grey stony loam over compact mottled clay is poor and the topsoil sets hard when dry while it is soft when wet - and is thus suited to native plants.

-A rockery developed in 1962 was rebuilt in 1987–1988 and displays plants that are normally very difficult to grow in Melbourne.
 Improvement of the drainage and mulching with crushed quartz has provided the conditions suitable for many species from Western Australia to thrive.
+The light grey stony loam over compact mottled clay is poor and the topsoil sets hard when dry while it is soft when wet—and is thus suited to native plants.

-With some 5000 plants, most of which are named, Maranoa Gardens has been recognised through registration with the National Trust as an important part of Australian gardening history.
+With some 5,000 plants, most of which are named, the Victorian branch of the National Trust added the Gardens to a non-statutory list as playing an important part of Australian gardening history.

-After being known as 'Maranoa Gardens' since its establishment, the word 'Botanic' was added to its name in June 2020 by Boroondara City Council.
+After being known as "Maranoa Gardens" since its establishment, the word "Botanic" was added to its name in June 2020 by Boroondara City Council.